2 Hours / 2 CEs

 • Intended Audience

-This training provides essential insights into the ethical challenges and unique considerations faced by mental health professionals working in correctional settings.
-It is designed to support clinicians at all career stages, students exploring correctional or forensic mental health, and non-clinical staff seeking a deeper understanding of the field.
-The program is especially valuable for those currently working in, or considering a transition to, correctional facilities such as jails or prisons, as well as those in general mental healthcare settings interested in correctional care.
+This training is intended for a broad audience interested in the ethical challenges and unique considerations faced by mental health professionals in correctional settings.
+It is designed for clinicians, students exploring correctional or forensic mental health, and non-clinical correctional staff seeking a deeper understanding of the field.
+The program is also valuable for those in general mental healthcare who wish to gain insight into correctional care.

 • Experience Level